Leotard: Crossover to fashion activewear

-By the late 1970s, leotards had become common both as exercise and street wear, popularized by the disco craze, and aerobics fashion craze of the time.
+By the late 1970s, leotards had become common both as exercise and streetwear, popularized by the disco craze, and aerobics fashion craze of the time.
 These leotards were produced in a variety of nylon and spandex materials, as well as the more traditional cotton previously used for uni-colored leotards and tights.
 Exercise videos by celebrities such as Jane Fonda also popularized the garment.
 The dancewear company Danskin flourished during this period, producing various leotards for both dance and streetwear.
 Other companies, such as Gilda Marx, produced leotards during this period and then ceased production when they ceased to be in fashion.
 By the late 1980s, leotards for exercise wear had become little more than bikini bottoms with straps over the shoulders, generally worn with cropped shirts.
 From the mid-1980s to mid 90s, leotards usually cap sleeved style or sometime in colder weather a long sleeved turtleneck style both popularly worn as tops with jeans especially skinny jeans and high waisted ankle length mom jeans, under shortalls or with casual or dress pants as part of everyday wear.
 They were also worn with skirts outfits.
 By the mid-1990s, leotards had been almost completely replaced for exercise wear by the sports bra and shorts.